karlospn/mytechramblings-site-source-code/content/posts/gitops-with-azure-devops-helm-acr-flux-and-k8s.md

       - name: acr-gitdevops
 ```

-Flux automatically picks the change (with a 5 minutes delay) and creates the pod with the new application.
+Flux automatically picks the change (with a 5 minutes delay) and deploy the new application.

-So it's working pretty good!
+So overall our process is working quite well, any new or modified config file we push inside our centralized repository it is going to be reflected in the Kubernetes cluster.

 ## Conclusion